pozoqoproject/dash-wallet/wallet/README.md

 Download the [Android NDK](https://developer.android.com/ndk/downloads/), then unpack it to your workspace directory.
 Point your `ANDROID_NDK_HOME` variable to the unpacked Android NDK directory.

-Finally, you can build Dash Wallet and sign it with your development key.
+Finally, you can build Pozoqo Wallet and sign it with your development key.
 Again in your workspace, use

 	# first time only